Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Gray and Jaime Barria are the projected starters when the Texas Rangers and the Los Angeles Angels square off on Tuesday at Globe Life Field, at 8:05 PM ET.
+Adolis Garcia and the Texas Rangers will try to find success Reid Detmers when he starts for the Los Angeles Angels on Wednesday at 8:05 PM ET, in the third game of a four-game series at Globe Life Field.

-The favored Rangers have -140 moneyline odds against the underdog Angels, who are listed at +115.
-The matchup's total has been listed at 9.5 runs.
+The Angels have been listed as +120 moneyline underdogs in this matchup against the favorite Rangers (-145).
+The total for the contest has been set at 9.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.